TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 ### Server bottleneck

 As the application gains more users, the server struggles to handle that many concurrent requests and users start to feel the response latency increase.
-Concurrency becomes the bottleneck of our system due to the OS setting limits or system memory shortage.
+Concurrency becomes the bottleneck of our system due to the OS settings or system memory shortage.

-#### OS setting limit customization
+#### OS setting customization

-If the bottleneck is caused by the OS setting limits, we can tune those limits such as the open file descriptor number limit and the TCP stack depth limit.
+If the bottleneck is caused by the OS settings, we can tune those settings such as the open file descriptor number limit and the TCP stack depth limit.
 For example, we can lift the open file descriptor number limit from 1 K to 100 K.

 #### Server vertical scale up